unimib-datAI/mantistable-ui-docs/docs/getting-started/configuration.md

   POSTGRESQL_PASS="password!"
   ```

-  The password for the PostgreSQL database user.
-This should match the password specified in the `DATABASE_URL`.
+  The password for the PostgreSQL database.

 - **`POSTGRES_HOST`**